ReiKurti/SyNFO/README.md

 #SyNFO

-Is a simple System Information Recovery Tool that allows you to know the information of your PC, BIOS, Video Card and Processor.
+Is System Information Recovery Tool that allows you to know the information of your PC, BIOS, Video Card and Processor.

 ####Features
 * Windows Version, Model and Serial Number